The Success Trap

 You played the game perfectly.
+And that’s the problem.

 The Success Trap isn’t a bug in your performance.
 It’s a feature of the system you mastered.